 If clothes make the man then it’s his shoes that are his signature.
 Even in the heat and dust of Saigon, there are those inevitable occasions when a great pair of shoes, along with the style and confidence boost they bring, simply cannot be beat.
+One does not even dare to keep the shine off from the premium leather.
+Maintaining the classic clean and shiny look is essential, quality shoe polishing kits are reviewed on https://shoeadviser.com/accessories/best-shoe-shine-kits/.
 It might sound out of place in a land where cream-colored plastic slippers and ragtag flip-flops hold sway, but Andy Nguyen believes the (handcrafted Italian leather) shoe is now firmly on the other foot.

 “The market in Asia is saturated with cheap shoes of low quality which you can buy almost anywhere,” says Andy in the plush confines of Mangii Shoes (7/9B Nguyen Thi Minh Khai, D1).
 Surrounded by vintage blackand-white photos and racks of classic Oxfords and stylish double monks, the young entrepreneur says the idea of starting his own brand of luxury custom-made shoes sprang from a mix of business, fashion and a bit of science.
 “The Vietnamese by nature are very hardworking and meticulous which makes us good workers,” he says.
 “But we lack the know-how to make our own high-quality products which means we end up making shoes, clothing and furniture for foreign companies.
 Vietnam is one of the largest shoe manufacturing nations, but it’s just labor, not creativity.
 That’s a pity because it’s something that we Vietnamese can do.”